LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-parameters.rst

 Parameters
 ----------

-We can pass different parameters into a controller method.
+We can pass different parameters into an action method.
 Let's add a method called ``Welcome()`` to ``HelloController.cs``.

 .. sourcecode:: csharp